Mini Drivers: Inside the Niche History & Surging Future

 Mini Driver vs. Driver vs. 3-Wood

-Of course, one of the most common uses for a mini driver is to provide an option for players looking for an alternative to driver or 3-wood off the tee, so here’s how mini driver compares to driver and 3-wood
+One of the most common uses for a mini driver is to provide an option for players looking for an alternative to driver or 3-wood off the tee, so here’s how mini driver compares to driver and 3-wood.

 Driver